 Patients with Magnimplant and Magnatract shouldn’t come in close contact with people applying pacemakers and other nerve stimulation devices.
 As a general rule, a safe distance is six inches.

 The Magnetic Mini Mover Procedure is a safe and effective way of correcting pectus excavatum.
-In the above-mentioned studies, surgeons are looking for additional ways to make this type of therapy more effective and safe.
+In the studies mentioned above, surgeons are looking for additional ways to make this type of therapy more effective and safe.

-This type of therapy isn’t popular worldwide, mainly because there are still some types of improvements that need to be done.
-In my honest opinion, I think kids will like this procedure far more than undergoing a Nuss procedure that will require a Pectus bar implant that needs to be carried for years.
+This type of therapy isn’t popular worldwide, mainly because there are still some types of improvements that need to be made.
+In my honest opinion, kids will like this procedure far more than undergoing a Nuss procedure requiring a Pectus bar implant that needs to be carried for years.

 If the Magnimplant is dislocated, it cannot puncture the nearby vital organs like the lungs or heart.
-If this sounds promising to you, feel free to contact UCSF to give you more details about the procedure.
+If this sounds promising, contact UCSF to give you more details about the procedure.
 In the comment section below, you can ask anything that concerns you.
 I’ll do my best to answer it.